CodeF0x/LMSA/README.md

    - Use a WebView wrapper or framework like Cordova/PhoneGap to package the web application for Android
    - Follow the framework's documentation for specific build instructions

+## Google Play Store Availability

+**Coming Soon!** 🚀

+We're excited to announce that LMSA will soon be available on the Google Play Store for easy installation on Android devices.

+- **Supported Devices**: Android 8.0 (Oreo) and higher
+- **Features**: The Google Play version will include all functionality of the web application plus additional mobile-optimized features
+- **Updates**: Once released, the app will receive regular updates through the Play Store

+Stay tuned for the official release announcement.
+In the meantime, you can use the manual installation method described above to test and use the application.

+---

 ## Usage

 1. **Run LM Studio**: Start LM Studio on your computer.